jjangga0214/hasura-starter/README.md

 ### Postgres exposure

-By given configuration, Postgres is exposed to the host(your OS) by the port of `DB_ENDPOINT_PORT` from env file.
+By the given configuration, Postgres is exposed to the host(your OS) by the port of `DB_ENDPOINT_PORT` from env file.
 This is useful on development as you can directly access to Postgres without Hasura.
 However, if you want to use [docker-compose.yml](docker-compose.yml) on production (e.g. `docker swarm` for `docker-compose`), you might reconsider how you should configure it.

 ## Seed Data